 O-1 nonimmigrant classification is reserved for individuals who have risen to the very top of their field of endeavor.
 They must demonstrate that they possesses extraordinary ability in the sciences, arts, education, business, or athletics, or who have a demonstrated record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.

-- Performed and will perform services as a lead or starring participant in productions or events which have a distinguished reputation as evidenced by critical reviews, advertisements, publicity releases, publications, contracts or endorsements
+- Having performed, and will perform, services as a lead or starring participant in productions or events which have a distinguished reputation as evidenced by critical reviews, advertisements, publicity releases, publications contracts, or endorsements;

-- A record of major commercial or critically acclaimed successes, as shown by such indicators as title, rating or standing in the field, box office receipts, motion picture or television ratings and other occupational achievements reported in trade journals, major newspapers or other publications
+- Record of major commercial or critically acclaimed successes as evidenced by such indicators as title, rating, standing in the field, box office receipts, motion pictures or television ratings, and other occupational achievements reported in trade journals, major newspapers, or other publications;

-- Received significant recognition for achievements from organizations, critics, government agencies or other recognized experts in the field in which the beneficiary is engaged, with the testimonials clearly indicating the author's authority, expertise and knowledge of the beneficiary's achievements
+- Significant recognition for achievements from organizations, critics, government agencies, or other recognized experts in the field in which the alien is engaged.
+Such testimonials must clearly indicate the author's authority, expertise, and knowledge of the alien's achievements; or

 O-1 status is granted for an initial period of up to three years, with extensions available in one-year increments.

 The spouse and unmarried children under age 21 of O-1 nonimmigrants may enter the U.S. in O-3 status.
 O-3 spouses and children are not authorized to work in the U.S.